pluveto/daan/README.md

 ## Key Features

+- **🆕 Miniapp Functionality:** Convert your frequently used features directly into a mini-app for use in a mini-window.
+- **🆕 Miniapp and Character Market:** Publish your presets to GitHub issues and install/reuse them in Daan with one click.
+- **🆕 Miniapp as MCP Service:** Miniapps also support running as MCP services, enabling low-threshold development of simple MCP servers.

 - **✨ Minimalist Interface:** Focus on the conversation, not clutter.
 - **🔌 MCP (Model Context Protocol):** Enhance AI responses with external tools and knowledge.
 - **👤 Character Customization:** Create and reuse chat personas with specific prompts and settings.